jmatosp/TumbleweedCache/README.md

 **Redis**

-    // if you dont provide a redis connection the factory will try to connect to default port on localhost
+    // if you don't provide a redis connection the factory will try to connect to default port on localhost
     $redis = new Redis();
     $redis->connect('127.0.0.1');
     $cache = CacheFactory::make(CacheFactory::REDIS, $redis);